B2B Credit Card Processing

 B2B payments are less likely to result in chargebacks because businesses are typically making purchases for recurring needs instead of impulsive wants (associated with business-to-consumer sales).
 Many B2B transactions are high-ticket bulk orders exchanged between businesses with established relationships.
 While B2C merchants offer fixed prices to broad markets, B2B merchants usually offer buyer-specific prices to niche markets.

 A merchant’s website design is most effective when it adapts for B2B logins so that buyers can search for product IDs instead of descriptions, contact sellers, alter orders, keep payment information on file and make purchases quickly.
 B2B buyers are professionals, so creating an efficient shopping experience for them is an important factor for B2B sellers.
 In addition to commercial credit cards, eChecks are prevalent in the B2B arena.
+An electronic payment solution designed to accept B2B and business-to-government (B2G) electronic payments comes with many benefits:

 How We Can Help